Board of Directors

 Prince Emmanuel Chinweoke Aja, MD, Immediate Past Chair Dr. Aja, is a Medical Doctor, he is the co-Founder and CEO of K&A petrol Holdings Ltd, a founder of Divine Medical center Inc, President, and founder of the Associations of progressive Nigerians in the Americas Inc., Senior Partner Nofab Global mining Ltd, Partner M&M Capital Investments LLC, Founder & CEO of Aja Global Holdings LLC, and CEO of Aja International Ventures Ltd.

 Dr. Teresa Allissa Citro is the CEO of Learning Disabilities Worldwide.
 She is the co-editor of two peer-reviewed journals Learning Disabilities: A Contemporary Journal and Insights on Learning Disabilities: From Prevailing Theories to Validated Practices.
-In addition, Ms. Citro has edited 4 books and co-edited 4 books on learning disabilities and special education; several have received awards and others were translated into Spanish and Arabic.
+In addition, Dr. Citro has edited and co-edited numerous books on learning disabilities and special education; several have received awards and others were translated into Spanish and Arabic.

 She has produced 7 award-winning videos on several topics such as teacher training, selecting colleges/universities, children with learning disabilities openly discussing their feelings, and adults with learning disabilities discussing their past academic experiences.
 She co-produced two DVDs, one of which is in Greek, on teacher training and produced a CD, The Physician and the Child with Learning Disabilities as a resource for pediatricians.

 Dr. Citro sits on the board of Alliance for a Healthy Tomorrow’s Work Task Force, and The Massachusetts Chapter of the American Academy of Pediatrics, Children’s Mental Health Task Force.